GeorgiYovchev/f-project/README.md

 ---

-If you would like to contribute to this project or you find any issues you think we need to fix please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.
+If you would like to contribute to this project, or if you find any issues that you think need fixing, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.